Flowchart: History

-In the early 21st century, flowcharts were still used for describing computer algorithms.
-Modern techniques such as UML activity diagrams and Drakon-charts can be considered to be extensions of the flowchart.
+Nevertheless, flowcharts were still used in the early 21st century for describing computer algorithms.
+Some techniques such as UML activity diagrams and Drakon-charts can be considered to be extensions of the flowchart.

 Types

 Sterneckert (2003) suggested that flowcharts can be modeled from the perspective of different user groups (such as managers, system analysts and clerks), and that there are four general types: